Armored-22/GraveRejects/How To.md

 ![This is an image](https://github.com/Armored-22/GraveRejects/blob/main/Assets/How%20To/3.png)

 4) **Now click on the "ServerGameSettings.json" file, in the red box.**
-    > *ou can view all the current server settings by scrolling down the page.*

 ![This is an image](https://github.com/Armored-22/GraveRejects/blob/main/Assets/How%20To/4.png)

 5) **Now click on "History" in the top right, in the red box.**
-    > *ou can view all the chnage logs from here.*
+    > *You can also scroll down and view all the server game settings.*

 ![This is an image](https://github.com/Armored-22/GraveRejects/blob/main/Assets/How%20To/5.png)

 6) **Lastly click on the latest or any past change entrys.**
+    > *You can view all the change for this file.*
-    > *ou can do this for any file in this repository.*
+    > *You can do this for any file in the repository.*

 ![This is an image](https://github.com/Armored-22/GraveRejects/blob/main/Assets/How%20To/6.png)